 - Aluminum foil

-2. The following third-party cookware materials should generally be okay to use in BAKE MODE ONLY – and only after the preheat cycle is complete.
+2. The following third-party cookware materials should generally be OK to use in bake mode only – and only after the preheat cycle is complete.
 As above, we have used these in our own homes from time to time, but we cannot guarantee performance or safety.

 - Parchment paper